Stock Exchange: Are You Trying To Win Every Trade?

 Oscar: I don’t like to hold things for the “long-term.”
 My process is to invest in attractive sectors based on momentum, and I’m usually in and out in about six-weeks.
 And when you say you like a lot of the specific semiconductor names, that just seems too risky to me.
 That’s why I go with the ETF basket of stocks-less risk.
 And just so you know, I also manage risks by using stops to limit my losses.
 I know I cannot win all of these trades, so I try to minimize my losses so my overall net gains remain strong.

 Trying to win 100% of your trades is not realistic.
 And worse, pursuing this goal can cause a lot of unnecessary frustration that can detract from (and even prevent) your overall success.
 Rather than trying to win on every trade, investors that have a process in place to minimize losses are often more successful.
 Because at the end of the day, it’s not your winning percentage that matters, it’s your net gains.
+Learning more from this Learn to Trade guide might be helpful when looking for useful information on up and coming investment opportunities.

 Stock Exchange Character Guide